 There is a little dirty drawing with dimensions:

 The dimensions are as follows 215x275x30 exterior.
-Inner volume is smaller as glass is 4mm thick.
-So overall volume is less than 1,2 liter.
-It is ideal volume to use one bag of ammonium persulphate or 250 grams of FeCl3.
+The inner volume is smaller as glass is 4mm thick.
+So the overall volume is less than 1,2 liter.
+It is an ideal volume to use one bag of ammonium persulphate or 250 grams of FeCl3.
 The glass plates are glued with aqua silicone.
-Sides are strengthened with aluminum profiles (not necessary if you have skills of gluing aquariums).
+Sides are strengthened with aluminum profiles (not necessary if you have skills of glueing aquariums).

-As you can see it is only manual control 🙂 Thermometer, heater and tank with etchant.
+As you can see, it is only manual control 🙂 Thermometer, heater, and tank with an etchant.

 This is nothing to add more to this part.
 This is working well, but you have to stare and not to overheat the solution.

-In order to make heater work automatically we decided to create controller with temperature sensor.
+To make the heater work automatically, we decided to create controller with temperature sensor.
 Due to problems in assembly, this part is not finished.
 And there is no bubble machine purchased.
-Bubble machine is good to speed up etching and process is going smoother.
+A bubble machine is good to speed up etching, and the process is going smoother.
 As bubble machine we probably will use aquarium bubble pomp.

 So what do we have now?

-We have simple circuit on atmega8 with ability to read two temperature sensors and ability to control two relays to control two heaters.
+We have a simple circuit on atmega8 to read two temperature sensors and the ability to control two relays to control two heaters.

-There also is two temperature sensors soldered to be ready to glue to tank glass.
-I thin it should read temperature quite well – maybe little calibration will be needed.
+There also are two temperature sensors soldered to be ready to glue to tank glass.
+I think it should read temperature quite well – maybe little calibration will be needed.